managervcf/vanilla-js-single-page-app/README.md

 ## Production

-The app has not been deployed yet.
+The app is deployed using Netlify, view it [here](https://vanilla-js-single-page-app.netlify.com).